deepfakes/faceswap/INSTALL.md

     - DirectX 12 AMD GPUs are supported on Windows through DirectML.
     - More modern AMD GPUs are supported on Linux through ROCm.
     - M-series Macs are supported through Tensorflow-Metal
-    - OpenCL 1.2 support through PlaidML is deprecated and will be removed in a future update
     - If using an Nvidia GPU, then it needs to support at least CUDA Compute Capability 3.5.
 (Release 1.0 will work on Compute Capability 3.0)
       To see which version your GPU supports, consult this list: https://developer.nvidia.com/cuda-gpus Desktop cards later than the 7xx series are most likely supported.